saper0/qpcert/README.md

 * Experiment source file: `exp_qpcert_multiclass_onenode.py`
 * Experiment configurations: `config/label_certification_multiclass_onenode/`

-For better scalability, we provide an inexact implementation of the certificate as discussed in Appendix A. We refer to the jupyter notebook `labelcert_label_multiclass_onenode_inexact.ipynb` and the `seml` files
+For better scalability, we provide an inexact implementation of the certificate as discussed in Appendix A. We refer to the jupyter notebook `labelcert_multiclass_onenode_inexact.ipynb` and the `seml` files

 * Experiment source file: `exp_qpcert_multiclass_onenode_inexact.py`
 * Experiment configurations: `config/label_certification_multiclass_onenode_inexact/`